 It is unnecessary to state that a Google page showing *NAMEOFYOURBRAND Exposed” or “YOURBRANDNAME fraud/con” will push your likely users way afar from making a purchase – thus declining your sales.

 How must you retort to all the negativity that is being spread?
 How should you shield your brand or your business from such kind of illicit occurring?

-As per the scope of the challenge, there are numerous ways that you may embrace in order to retrieve your online reputation:
+As per the scope of the challenge, there are numerous ways that you may embrace to retrieve your online reputation:

 - Conduct continuous cyber scrutiny:

-If your brand reputation has been severely attacked by external entities, it might become imperative to work with an expert online analyst to scrutinize the undetectable risks and aggressors through email-tracking, cross-indexing of data, or other tools of information assemblage.
+Suppose external entities have severely attacked your brand reputation.
+In that case, it might become imperative to work with an expert online analyst to scrutinize the undetectable risks and aggressors through email-tracking, cross-indexing of data, or other tools information assemblage.

-Online scrutiny is the ideal route to reach to the core of troublesome cases of reputation management.
+Online scrutiny is the ideal route to reach the core of troublesome reputation management cases.

 An example that fits here is that of the e-retailing website, Amazon.

-It is reported that the sentiments of social media opposed significantly for the worst when Amazon launched a swing of deals called the Prime Day on account of their 20th anniversary.
+It is reported that social media sentiments were opposed significantly for the worst when Amazon launched a swing of deals called Prime Day on their 20th anniversary.

-It didn’t take much time for people to come up with some witty trolls on the company.
+It didn’t take much time for people to develop some witty trolls on the company.

 Though amusing, this significantly impacted Amazon’s sales that day.
-Hence, one should always undertake online/cyber scrutiny in order to shoo away any defaming content.
+Hence, one should always undertake online/cyber scrutiny to shoo away any defaming content.